kaiyote/calunedar/README.md

 ### The Settings Drawer
 ![Settings Drawer](./assets/doc/settings_drawer.png)

-Here you can swap between implemented calendar types, as well as toggle settings unique to that calendar.
-In the picture, the Coligny Calendar has been selected and you can see a setting to set whether you want the metonic cycle version or not.
+Here you can change to 24 hour time display, swap between implemented calendar types, as well as toggle settings unique to that calendar.
+In the picture, 24 Hour Time is disabled, the Coligny Calendar has been selected, and you the metonic cycle version of the calendar has been enabled.

 ### The Calendar
 ![Calendar](./assets/doc/calendar.png)